The day seems long, but night is odious; no sleep, but dreams; no dreams but visions strange.

 Thursday, September 24, 2020

-Had lots of dreams ne'er a one sweet
+Had lots of dreams, ne'er a one sweet

-Dreamt a fine gal went out to eat
+Dreamt a fine gal, went out to eat

-Opened her mouth she had no teeth
+Opened her mouth, she had no teeth

-Moved on to the next kinda neat
+On to the next one, kinda neat

-Walked on the moon a major feat
+Walked on the moon, a major feat

-Just some dreams I'm here to tout
+Just some dreams that I'm here to tout

 A little weird they are no doubt